goscodes/goscodes/README.md

-👋 Hi, I'm Gus
-💻 Starting my journey as a full stack web developer at Nucba bootcamp.
-🚀 Learning step by step and ready to build amazing things.
+👋 Hey!
+I'm Gos, a future Full-Stack Developer studying at Nucba.
+Passionate about JavaScript, React, and backend tech.
+Always learning and improving.
+Let’s connect and grow together! 🚀

 <!---
 goscodes/goscodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.